rschristopher/rschristopher.github.io/src/bitcoin-as-money/separation-money-and-state.md

  religions.

 ???+ info "Fiat Money and Ancestor Worship"
+    Look at the design of paper money and coinage.
     Founding fathers, kings and queens, and
     even the most secular and supposedly
     "enlightened" money designs are ostensibly